 But Not everyone gets a fair shake.

 One thing my parents taught me was that not everyone was as lucky as we were.
 Not everyone gets a fair chance to succeed.
 They hated racism and discrimination and they taught me that too.
-That (along with my less than impressive math skills) set me on a path to become a civil rights lawyer.
+That set me on a path to becoming a civil rights lawyer.

 I don’t like bullies.

 But I do like helping people fight back.
 So now that has become my mission.
-I am proud to represent hard-working Texans in employment-related civil rights, whistle blower, and contract cases.
+I am proud to represent hard-working Texans in employment-related discrimination, harassment, overtime, retaliation, and contract cases.

-- Texas Employment Lawyers Association, 2004 - Present
+Texas Employment Lawyers Association, 2004 - Present (Currently Member of Board of Directors)